 - 1. Clean three 125 mL, 250 mL or 500 mL Erlenmeyer flasks.
 It is very important that the flasks be extremely clean and well rinsed with deionized water.
 Accurately weigh three samples of your dry unknown into the three Erlenmeyer flasks.
 The unknown samples should weigh between 0.150-0.180 grams. - 2.
-Titrate the unknown samples using the same procedure that you used for the standardization of your EDTA solution.
+Prepare and titrate the unknown samples using a procedure similar to the one you used for the standardization of your EDTA solution. - Dissolve your unknown by adding 6 M HCl dropwise.
+Do not over acidify.
+It should take no more than 2 mL. - Observe the evolution of CO2 gas as the carbonate reacts with HCl.
+Wait for the unknown to dissolve completely before proceeding. - In a fume hood, add 5 mL of pH 10 ammonia buffer and 30 mL of deionized water to your unknown sample.
+Return to your bench to check the pH of your sample. - Add five to six drops of Calmagite indicator.
+Add no more than 1 mL of Na2MgEDTA. - Titrate your unknown using your EDTA solution.